mdesson/CatFactsForever/README.md

 You will need a functioning Postgres instance for this project. `factmanager.Init()` will take care of creating empty tables on starts.

+### CSV of Facts

+You can specify a csv of facts for the factmanager.
+It is one column, has no headers, and has one fact on each row.

 ## Admin Commands over SMS

 If you or your accomplice send a text message to the phone number you can use it to command and control CatFactsForever: